 PITTSFIELD -- MountainOne Financial Partners formed 10 years ago, but it's the mutual holding company's partner organizations that have been more recognizable to the public, according to president and CEO Steve Crowe.

 That's beginning to change, Crowe said on Monday, and the reason is sitting at the corner of East Street and Silver Lake Boulevard.

 "Since construction began last year on this project, we've been the talk of the city," Crowe said, as MountainOne officially dedicated its new $2 million financial center at the William Stanley Business Park of the Berkshires on Monday.

 "We've created a buzz about this site," he said.
-"I think now in this city, MountainOne is known, and it's because of
+"I think now in this city, MountainOne is known, and it's because of this beautiful new building.

 The traditional ribbon-cutting ceremony included four ribbons instead of the customary one.